kgorman/ASP_examples_repository/60_seconds_to_connector/README.md

 ### Create the source and sink connections
 Create the source and sink connections in the MongoDB Atlas Stream Processing Connection Registry.
 These entries can then be referred to by canonical name in our stream processor.

 The source connector configuration is saved in the file named `c_mongodb.json`, open that file and change the `clusterName` to the name of the cluster you will be reading changes from.
 This must be in the same project you are connected to using `atlas auth login`.
+You can list the clusters within the project using `atlas cluster list`.
+If you do not have a cllsuter available, create one before proceeding.
+Note that Atlas Stream Processing does not define a connection as a source or a sink, a connection once defined can seamlessly be used in both scenarios.

-Once that change is compelte, create the source in the Connection Registry for our test instance.
+Once that change is complete, create the source in the Connection Registry for our test instance.

 ```bash
 # create a source connection in the connection registry for MongoDB